Kajal3898/pet-rental-web-ui-ux-design-in-figma/README.md

 ---

-## 🖼️ Design Prototype
+## 🎯 Project Overview

-The full UI/UX design for Pet Rental Hub is available in the [Figma file](./PetRentalHub_Figma_File.fig) included in this repo.
+This repository contains the **UI/UX design prototype** for the HIVEWORKZ platform, created using [Figma](https://www.figma.com).
+It includes key screens, components, and user flows for the web application.

 > 💡 *Open the file using [Figma](https://www.figma.com/) to explore our interactive wireframes, user flows, and design components.*
 >